-Our story begins with a discussion of the lattice gauge theory formulation.
-Consider a spatial lattice with vertex set $V$ and oriented edge set $E$, and let $G$ be a compact Lie group.
-To each edge $e$, we associate the Hilbert space
+We begin with the Hamiltonian formulation of lattice gauge theory.
+Let $\Lambda = (V, E)$ be a finite spatial lattice with vertex set $V$ and oriented edge set $E$, and let $G$ be a compact Lie group.
+To each edge $e \in E$ we associate the Hilbert space

-the space of square-integrable functions on $G$ with respect to the Haar measure \cite{diestel2014joys,mele2024introduction}.
+the space of square-integrable functions on $G$ with respect to the Haar measure~\cite{diestel2014joys,mele2024introduction}.
 Matter degrees of freedom may optionally reside on vertices, in which case each $v \in V$ carries a finite-dimensional Hilbert space $\mathcal{H}^{\mathrm{matt}}_v$ with a unitary representation $\rho_v \colon G \to U(\mathcal{H}^{\mathrm{matt}}_v)$.
 The full Hilbert space is

 and the local gauge group is the direct product